telferang/tp/docs/DeveloperGuide.md

 ### 4. Implementation

 #### 4.1 Add Budget Feature
 The Add Budget Feature allows users to add budgets for different categories.
-This is handled by the AddBudgetCommand class, initialized by the Parser class.
+This is handled by the AddBudgetCommand class, initialised by the Parser class.

 - The Parser processes user input and creates an AddBudgetCommand object with parameters such as amount, category, and date.
 - The AddBudgetValidator ensures that inputs are valid, checking for correct amounts, valid categories, and proper date format.
 - If validation passes, the budget is added; otherwise, an error is raised.

 #### 4.2 Deduct Budget Feature
 The Deduct Budget Feature allows users to deduct an amount from an existing budget.
-This is managed by the DeductBudgetCommand class, initialized by the Parser class.
+This is managed by the DeductBudgetCommand class, initialised by the Parser class.

 - The Parser processes user input and creates a DeductBudgetCommand object with the amount, category, and date of the deduction.
 - The DeductBudgetValidator checks if the deduction is valid, ensuring the budget exists, the date is correct, and there are sufficient funds.
 - If validation passes, the specified amount is deducted from the budget; otherwise, an error is raised.

 # Appendix